SanHalacoglu/GameOn/documentation/M3_Requirements_and_Design.md

 ### **4.2.
 Databases**
 1. **GameOnDB (MySQL)**
-    - **Purpose**: It will store three main tables: user profile information, matchmaking/group details, and reports on users who have violated application guidelines.
-We will use SQL since this data is relational and well-suited to our needs.
+    - **Purpose**: It will store four main tables: user profile information, matchmaking/group details, session details and reports on users who have violated application guidelines.
-2. **SessionDB (MySQL)**
-    - **Purpose**: It will store one main table, which stores session details.
 We will use SQL since this data is relational and well-suited to our needs.

 ### **4.3.
 External Modules**